SSWConsulting/SSW.Rules.Content/rules/do-you-know-what-happens-at-a-sprint-retrospective-meeting/rule.md

 2. **What didn't go well?**
 3. **What will we do differently in the next Sprint?**

 The Scrum Master facilitates the meeting and collects issues as they are raised.
-Once every Scrum Team Member has spoken he facilitates debate on each issue so that team consensus is achieved.
+Once every Scrum Team Member has spoken, he facilitates debate on each issue so that team consensus is achieved.
 The result should produce an actionable outcome, for example:

 * An adjustment is made to the daily processes followed by the Scrum Team
 * An adjustment is made to the [Definition of Done](/do-you-know-what-happens-at-a-sprint-retrospective-meeting)
 * An adjustment is made at the organization level
 * An item is added to the Product Backlog

-To help aid discussion it can be useful for the Scrum Master to prepare items for review by inspecting the Sprint Backlog and statistics such as:
+To help aid discussion, it can be useful for the Scrum Master to prepare items for review by inspecting the Sprint Backlog and statistics such as:

 * Velocity
 * Burndown